-What does Changing of the Guards mean?
+What do you think Changing of the Guards means?

 Bob Dylan: Changing of the Guards Meaning